Tort claims based on animal attacks in Germany

 When attacked and bitten by a dog, the injured person should ask the animal keeper his name and address.
 In serious cases the police should be called and the names of witnesses should be noted.
 Even minor bites can lead to infections and medical complications later on, so animal bites should always be taken seriously and be treated professionally by a physician.

-The animal keeper must compensate the injured person for all costs (ruined clothing, medical bills, travel expenses, loss of income etc.) as well as pay damages for pain and suffering.
+As shown above, German law applies the concept of strict liability of animal owners.
+Thus the animal keeper must always compensate the injured person for all costs (ruined clothing, medical bills, travel expenses, loss of income etc.) as well as pay damages for pain and suffering.
 If it is on record that the same dog has already attacked someone in the past, the injured person may consider pressing criminal charges against the keeper based on negligence, because in these cases it was foreseeable that such an attack can happen again and the keeper was obliged to restrain and/or muzzle the dog.

 – – – –

 The law office Graf & Partners was established in 2003 and has many years of experience with British-German and US-German legal matters.
+The litigation experts of Graf Legal run the leading expert law blog on German Civil Procedure in English language.
 If you wish us to advise or represent you please contact German solicitor Bernhard Schmeilzl, LL.M.
-(Leicester) at +49 941 785 30 53 or English solicitor Elissa Jelowicki in Munich at +49 89 55054676.
-Or simply write an e-mail to mail(at)grafpartner.com.
+(Leicester) at +49 941 463 7070.